SofianeB/B2SAFE-B2STAGE-Training/06-B2SAFE-handson.md

 ```sh
 git clone https://github.com/EUDAT-B2SAFE/B2SAFE-core
 ```
-You will find the B2SAFE rulebase here *B2SAFE-core/rulebase* and some testrules here *B2SAFE-core/rules*.
+You will find the B2SAFE rulebase in *B2SAFE-core/rulebase* and some testrules in *B2SAFE-core/rules*.

 ### Example: Using B2SAFE to register a file
 You can use the B2SAFE rule *EUDATCreatePID* to register a single file.
 The rule is located in *B2SAFE-core/rulebase/pid-service.re*.